XBLDev/fccciRedevelopment/README.md

 Code for the coming updated fccci: http://fccci.org.au/au/, code base for user auth and routing: https://github.com/XBLDev/ReactJSNodejsAuthRouterv4

+Comment 30/10/2017, 5:52 pm:

+Added a new user profile page with for now just user's name on it, and the menu UI adjusted to have enough room to display user's name when logged in, when there's no log in the user name area is just a slash with a font color that's the same as the background so it can't be seen.

+Next steps will be creating event photos and event calendar with ReactJS, potential libraries to use: https://www.npmjs.com/package/react-event-calendar, https://www.npmjs.com/package/react-photo-gallery

 Comment 27/10/2017, 6:40 pm:

 The cause of the previous error caused by switching language is: the menu items get a newsTitle property passed